devslopes/blockchat/README.md

 5. When developing, do so with `devMode: true` so it deletes the blockchain data each run - otherwise you'll have bugs while making so many changes to the blockchain

-## Creating a Chat Client

-Now you can let users use your blockchain using a Light client.
-A Light client on Lotion does *not* hold a copy of the blockchain data.
-It runs itself as a simple node on your blockchain so it can perform functions.

-Take the GCI that you copied and put it in `chat-client.js` ie `const APP_ID = "89a6244c04b9560fe2a8c75f1e75c432c00961b1ac254744866cf37fb1193e7d";`

-Update your repo.
-Now any of your friends can join your secure blockchat by simply running `node chat-client.js`